lschierer/RUT/packages/luke/20070919/homosexuality-as-a-disease-to-be-cured.md

 ---

-title: homosexuality as a disease to be cured
+title: "homosexuality as a disease to be cured"
 date: 2007-09-19 17:24:00
 tags:
   -  morality-religion